HL7/fhir-gender-harmony/input/pagecontent/model.md

 accurately capture sex and gender identity along with associated context of use.
-While the framework provides the necessary infrastructure, the specific changes in individual standards to concretely specify actual implementable structures are detailed in separate specifications (insert links to (HL7 v2, FHIR, DICOM etc.) while this implementation guide provides additional guidance and use cases.
+While the framework provides the necessary infrastructure, the specific changes in individual standards to concretely specify actual implementable structures are detailed in separate specifications (xxinsert links to (HL7 v2, FHIR, DICOM etc.) while this implementation guide provides additional guidance and use cases.